maxtkc/mos-herb-site/about.md

 ![](/assets/images/webp/mo_has_a_mug.webp){: style="float: right; width: 60%"}

-Mo believes in the inherent capacity of bodies to heal, and uses plants to help support that capacity.
+The body has an inherent capacity to heal, and Mo uses plants to help support that capacity.
 They know what it’s like to feel at the end of your rope with the healthcare system, and also what it’s like to find healing beyond that place.
 They work to help clients connect to the knowledge that you already have about your body and herbs through exploring your ancestral traditions, community networks, and gardens and kitchens — especially if you don’t believe you have this knowledge!

 Mo is a queer Ashkenazi Jew who grew up tending and harvesting roadside fruit trees and arbors with their family in Boston, on Massachusett and Pawtucket land.
 They have been working with plants and people since childhood and are so grateful for this early connection to food and community.
 They currently work as a landscaper for Gardens by Ruth and incorporate medicinal herbs into clients’ gardens.